rancher/rancher.github.io/rancher/installing-rancher/installing-server/basic-ssl-config/index.md

 In our example configuration, all traffic will pass through the proxy and be sent over a Docker link to the Rancher server container.
 There are alternative approaches that could be followed, but this example is simple and translates well.

 Start Rancher server.
-Please note that we have added in `--name=rancher-server` to this command for linking our proxy to our Rancher server container.
+We have added in `--name=rancher-server` to this command in order to link the proxy container to the Rancher server container.

 ```bash
 $ sudo docker run -d --restart=always --name=rancher-server rancher/server